A Federated Learning Approach to Anomaly Detection in Smart Buildings: Experiments

 Since our datasets are highly imbalanced, we use the balanced F1 score defined as the harmonic mean of precision and recall, and the balanced accuracy given by

 where $\text{TNR}=1-\text{FPR}$, also called specificity, refers to the ability of a classifier to correctly identify the observations that are not anomalous.

-As shown in Table~\ref{Tab:Comparative_results_all}, the proposed model outperforms all of the baseline methods by a large margin in terms of F1 score, yielding performance improvements of 29\% over LSTM and 28\% over FGRU.
-In terms of balanced accuracy, FSLSTM also achieves notable performance improvements of 19\% over LSTM and 10\% over FGRU.
+As shown in Table~\ref{Tab:Comparative_results_all}, the proposed model outperforms all the baseline methods by a large margin in terms of F1 score, yielding performance improvements of 29 percentage points over LSTM and 28 percentage points over FGRU.
+In terms of balanced accuracy, FSLSTM also achieves notable performance improvements of 19 percentage points over LSTM and 10 percentage points over FGRU.
 This demonstrates the significant prediction ability of FSLSTM in anomaly detection.
 It is also important to note that LSTM yields comparable performance to FLR, due in large part to the fact that linear models cannot effectively represent temporal dependency, even in a federated learning setting.

-Figure~\ref{Fig:roc_curve} displays the ROC curves, which show the better performance of FSLSTM in comparison with baseline methods.
+Figure~\ref{Fig:roc_curve} displays the ROC curves, which show the better performance of FSLSTM in comparison with baseline methods on the Sensors Event Log test set.
 Each point on ROC represents different trade-off between false positives and false negatives.
 An ROC curve that is closer to the upper right indicates a better performance (TPR is higher than FPR).
-As shown in Figure~\ref{Fig:roc_curve}, the overall performance of FSLSTM is significantly better than the baselines, as indicated by both the ROC curves and AUC values.
+The overall performance of FSLSTM is significantly better than the baselines, as indicated by both the ROC curves and AUC values.

 {\textbf{Federated vs. centralized learning.}}\quad The LSTM model adopts a centralized approach, which requires the training data to be aggregated on the server, meaning that no training is performed on the edge devices.
 The learning is carried out by partitioning the data into training and test sets in a central machine.
 However, centralized training is privacy-intrusive, especially for clients with important sensors' data aggregated on the cloud, as some sensors may contain private patterns, such as occupancy and access information.
 In a centralized setting, sensors have to trade their privacy by sending and storing data on the cloud owned by a third-party service provider.